andreasabel/inCode/entry/enhancing-functor-structures-step-by-step-1.md

 data Choice a = Choice
 ```

-However, we have a problem here --- and it's the opposite of the problem we had
+However, we have a problem here (incidentally, it's the opposite of the problem
-in the previous case. `Choice a` doesn't quite make sense as the sum type
+we had in the previous case). `Choice a` doesn't quite make sense as the sum
-consumer for `Schema a`, because each `Choice` is only meant to handle the types
+type consumer for `Schema a`, because each `Choice` is only meant to handle the
-in a *specific* branch.
+types in a *specific* branch.
 For example, in our `Customer` example, for the
 `CPerson` branch we need a `Choice (String, Int)` to consume its contents, and
 in the `CBusiness` branch we need a `Choice Int` to consume its contents.